Oxford is committed to diversity, equity and inclusion in our organization and the community.

 THE BIRTH OF THE SOUTHSIDE

 Between the early 1970s and 1980s, there was a LOT of building at State St. and Eisenhower Parkway in Ann Arbor.
 It’s located directly off interstate 94 at exit 177.
 Briarwood Mall was completed in 1973 and then several office parks and buildings followed.
-Hotels started to pop up, as well.
+Hotels started to pop up, as well as office complexes such as the Burlington Office Center and the Eisenhower Commerce Center.
 And, so was born the Southside.

 Today, people refer to it as sprawl.
 The invent of the car, instead of just getting you somewhere faster, led to a disparate design of spaces across the country.
 Highways seemed to do more separating than bringing together and people lost out on things like time and community.
 So, the Southside was the perfect example of sprawl, and a product of the car culture.
 It became a resource for the “visitor” rather than the “resident.”